weaviate/weaviate-io/_posts/blog/2023-01-17-Vector-Embeddings-Explained.md

     “king − man + woman ≈ queen”

 It indicated that the difference between “king” and “man” was some sort of “royalty”, which was analogously and mathematically applicable to “queen” minus “woman”.
-Jay Alamar provided a helpful [visualization](https://jalammar.github.io/illustrated-word2vec/) around this equation:
+Jay Alamar provided a helpful [visualization](https://jalammar.github.io/illustrated-word2vec/) around this equation.
+Several concepts (“woman”, “girl”, “boy” etc.) are vectorized into (represented by) an array of 50 numbers generated using the [GloVe model](https://en.wikipedia.org/wiki/GloVe).
+In [vector terminology](https://en.wikipedia.org/wiki/Vector_(mathematics)), the 50 numbers are called dimensions.
+The arrays of numbers are visualized using colors and arranged next to each word:

 <figure>
   <img src="/img/blog/vector-embeddings-explained/vector-embeddings-visualization.png" alt="vector embeddings visualization"/>
   <figcaption>Credit: Jay Alamar</figcaption>
 </figure>

-In the example above, the concepts are vectorized into (represented by) an array of 50 numbers generated using the [GloVe model](https://en.wikipedia.org/wiki/GloVe), and those numbers are visualized using colors.
-In [vector terminology](https://en.wikipedia.org/wiki/Vector_(mathematics)), the 50 numbers are called dimensions.
 We can see that all words share a dark blue column in one of the dimensions (though we can’t quite tell what that represents), and the word “water” _looks_ quite different from the rest, which makes sense given that the rest are people.
 Also, “girl” and “boy” look more similar to each other than to “king” and “queen” respectively, while “king” and “queen” look similar to each other as well.

 So we can *see* that these vector embeddings of words align with our intuitive understanding of meaning.
 And even more amazingly, vector embeddings are not limited to representing meanings of words.